domtriola/space-typer/README.md

 ## About

-SpaceTyper is a TypeRacer inspired typing app, where the first player to finish typing a provided quote wins.
+SpaceTyper is a TypeRacer inspired web application, where the first player to finish typing a provided quote wins.
 This is a single page app built with Ruby on Rails and React.
-It uses a Redux state container to keep track of the front-end application state.
+It uses a Flux architecture and a Redux state container to keep track of the front-end application state.

 ## Technologies

-I used [Ruby on Rails](http://rubyonrails.org/) to set up a CRUD cycle API that stores users, quotes, and scores in the database and provides access to that data as JSON.
-Setting up the backend interface as an API that responds with JSON allowed me to use the [React](https://facebook.github.io/react/) library to render all of the data as HTML and setup the front-end navigation and functionality.
-I used [Redux](http://redux.js.org/) to control the application state.
-The TypeRacer app has many components that need access to the application state and Redux establishes a single predictable container for that state.
+I used [Ruby on Rails](http://rubyonrails.org/) to set up a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) [API](https://en.wikipedia.org/wiki/Application_programming_interface) that  performs [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations to manage users, quotes, and scores in a [PostgreSQL](https://www.postgresql.org/) database.
+Rather than rendering the data through Rails' conventional [ERB](http://ruby-doc.org/stdlib-2.4.0/libdoc/erb/rdoc/ERB.html) templates I formatted the data with [Jbuilder](https://github.com/rails/jbuilder) and rendered it as [JSON](http://www.json.org/).

+Setting up the backend interface as an API that responds with JSON allowed me to use the [React](https://facebook.github.io/react/) library to render all of the data as HTML through React's [Virtual DOM](http://tinyurl.com/zax2wts).
+I used the [Flux](https://facebook.github.io/flux/) design pattern to manage the data flow with actions, a dispatcher, a store, and views.
+I used the [Redux](http://redux.js.org/) implementation of Flux, so I could have a single predictable state container as the store.
+[React Router](https://github.com/ReactTraining/react-router) controls the navigation between components and keeps the url in synch with the display.

+I used [npm](https://www.npmjs.com/) to manage all of the JavaScript packages, [webpack](https://webpack.github.io/) to bundle all of the modules, and the [Babel](https://babeljs.io/) transpiler to convert [ES6](https://en.wikipedia.org/wiki/ECMAScript#6th_Edition_-_ECMAScript_2015) to [ES5](https://en.wikipedia.org/wiki/ECMAScript#5th_Edition) for better cross-browser compatibility.
+After the JavaScript is bundled into one file and transpiled to ES5, it is minified by [Uglifier](https://github.com/lautis/uglifier) through the Rails [asset pipeline](http://guides.rubyonrails.org/asset_pipeline.html).

 ## Features